Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Dataset

 \section{Dataset}

-The INTSD spans six districts across India, encompassing urban and rural settings and varying environmental conditions such as weather, illumination, motion blur, and glare.
+Traffic sign distributions vary widely across regions due to differences in urban, highway, and rural infrastructure \cite{ertler2020mapillary}.
+To capture this diversity, the INTSD spans six districts across India, encompassing urban and rural settings and varying environmental conditions such as weather, illumination, motion blur, and glare.
 Each image contains multiple sign instances, ensuring dense spatial coverage.
 Figure~\ref{fig:data-1.pdf} illustrates representative examples and their geographic distribution.
-The INTSD also includes challenging scenarios in which signboards are partially occluded by foliage, obscured by other signs, partially out-of-frame, or form part of larger signboards (examples in Appendix \ref{sec:data_appen}).
+The INTSD also includes challenging scenarios in which signboards are partially occluded by foliage, obscured by other signs, partially out-of-frame, or form part of larger signboards.